 Over the years, technological advancements have significantly grown container ships.
 Today, vessels can carry thousands of containers.
 These developments have greatly increased efficiency and reduced carbon emissions in the shipping industry.

 The Ideal X, a converted World War II tanker, was the first container ship.
-Though it carried a modest load, its voyage initiated a new era in the shipping industry.
+Though it carried a modest load, her voyage initiated a new era in the shipping industry.

 Technological Advancements in Container Shipping